3541/liba3/README.md

 Test suite dependencies:
 - A C++ compiler supporting C++14.

-To build, ensure all submodules are in place (`git submodule update --init --recursive`), and either run `meson setup <BUILDDIR>`, to set up the build system in `BUILDDIR`.
+To build, ensure all submodules are in place (`git submodule update --init --recursive`), and run `meson setup <BUILDDIR>` to set up the build system in `BUILDDIR`.
 A script which generates a set of build directories for various configurations is also provided (`./configure`) for convenience's sake.
 Then, run `meson compile -C <BUILDDIR>` to build.

 A CMake build script is also provided.